tactcomplabs/circustent/README.md

 ## Execution Parameters

-### Parameters
+### Backend Independent Parameters

-The following list comprises the current set of command line options for CircusTent:
+The following list details the current set of command line options common to all CircusTent backends:
 * --bench BENCH : specifies the target benchmark to run
 * --memsize BYTES : sets the size of the memory array to allocate in bytes (general rule is 1/2 of physical memory)
-* --pes PEs : sets the number of parallel execution units (threads, ranks, etc...)
 * --iters ITERATIONS : sets the number of algorithmic iterations per PE.
 Total iterations = (PEs x ITERATIONS)
 * --stride STRIDE : sets the stride (in elements) for the target algorithm.
 Not all algorithms require the stride to be specified.
 If this value is not required, the algorithm will ignore it.
 * --help : prints the help menu
 * --list : prints a list of the target benchmarks

+In addition to the options above, backends not explictly listed below also utilize the "pes" command line option as shown.
+* --pes PEs : sets the number of parallel execution units (threads, ranks, etc...)

 ### Sample Execution